Living Sweet Moments

 My favorite French dessert.
 This scrumptious classic Opera Cake recipe step by step instructions

-When that chocolate sets we remove from the freezer and flip the cake upside down so that the solid layer of chocolate is at the bottom.
+When that chocolate sets we remove it from the freezer and flip the cake upside down so that the solid layer of chocolate is at the bottom.
 The chocolate will prevent liquids from coming out of the cake.
+A delicious and sweet barrier if you will.

 To the other side of that cake, we brush some yummy coffee syrup.
 Don’t be stingy…..